fabiandev/css-animator/README.md

 hide(options?: AnimationOptions): Promise<HTMLElement>
 ```

-Hides an element.
+Hides an element by adding the attribute `hidden` to the element after the animation has finished.
+You may need to add something like `[hidden] { display: none; }` to your CSS.

 #### stop

-Adds the attribute `hidden` to the element after the animation has finished.
-You may need to add something like `[hidden] { display: none; }` to your CSS.

 ```ts
 stop(): void
 ```

+Stops the current animation on an element, resets it's position, and removes the event listener that listens for animation end.

 #### startOrStop